The 2026 Moving Cycle Has Already Started: What Listing Data Says About Where Your Next 90 Days of Revenue Live

 The problem is timing.
 A closing record gives you 14 days, give or take, before the seller hands over the keys.
 Inside that window, you are competing with every other operator who paid for the same data pull, plus the volume players, plus the buyer’s mover.

-A three-touch outreach — letter at week one, postcard at week three, follow-up at week six — gives you three meaningful chances to convert a household that is, by definition, going to move.
+A three-touch outreach — letter at week one, postcard at week three, follow-up as the listing progresses — gives you several meaningful chances to convert a household showing real move intent.
 The competition on that earlier window is meaningfully thinner.

 The arithmetic an operator should run: